easycoder/easycoder-py/doc/README.md

 # The 'core' package

+There are three primary components to the language:

+ - Keywords
+ - Values
+ - Conditions

 The core package contains all the keywords values and conditionals needed for general programming, and in most cases these are all that will be needed.

 The core keywords are: